 Most people with this type of WNV recover completely, but fatigue and weakness can last for weeks or months.

 About 1 in 150 people develop a severe illness affecting the nervous system: encephalitis (swelling of the brain) or meningitis (swelling of the membranes that surround the brain and spinal cord):

 Recovery may take several weeks or months, leaving some with permanent disability.
 About 10% people who develop severe illness affecting the nervous system die.

-Diagnosis is made by testing the blood or spinal fluid for antibodies, which are made by the body to fight the virus.
+Diagnosis is made by testing the blood or spinal fluid.

 There are no medications to fight the virus or vaccine to prevent it from causing illness.